Cedar Siding Maintenance Guide

 Inspect the siding regularly for cracks

-Regularly inspecting the siding for cracks will help you keep moisture levels down, remove and reduce infestation by termites as well as keep your interiors from drought.
+Regularly inspecting cedar siding for cracks will help you keep moisture levels down, remove and reduce infestation by termites as well as keep your interiors from drought.
 In the case of cracks, apply appropriate sealant or paint.

 Regular cedar cleaning

-Like other types of exterior sidings, cedar siding is prone to dust and accumulation of dirt.
+Like other types of exterior, cedar siding is prone to dust and accumulation of dirt.
 Regular cleaning keeps your cedar from dust and makes it easier to maintain.
 While cleaning, avoid too much water pressure on its lower setting as this may damage the wood or allow water to penetrate underneath, leading to more complications.